Administration

 Executive Director

 Catherine Leigh Graham, MEBME, started as the Executive Director of the SCIRF in January 2014.
-Ms. Graham is a rehabilitation engineer who comes to the SCIRF from the University of South Carolina School of Medicine's Interagency Office of Disability and Health.
-She served as a SCIRF board member prior to becoming the SCIRF Executive Director.
-Ms. Graham has prior service with the SC Department of Disabilities and Special Needs and is a past President of the SC Spinal Cord Injury Association.
+She served as a SCIRF board member from 2007-2013 prior to becoming the SCIRF Executive Director.
+Ms. Graham is a rehabilitation engineer who previously worked as a researcher with the University of South Carolina School of Medicine's Interagency Office of Disability and Health.
+Through funding from the CDC, she focused on improving access to health and wellness throughout South Carolina.
+Her work with the South Carolina Department of Disabilities and Special Needs included assistive technology, seating and positioning as well as environmental and structural modifications for people with various disabilities.
+Ms. Graham is a past President of the SC Spinal Cord Injury Association.

 grahacat@musc.edu